 The Stecker Scholarship Program was established in 1995 to fund eligible, mid-career physicians and nurses from any country outside the United States to observe clinical practice for three months at Nationwide Children’s Hospital.

 Fredrick and Virginia Smith Stecker traveled around the world in their lifetime.
 They were particularly distressed to see the plight of children who lacked adequate health care.
 Mr. and Mrs. Stecker provided the funds to establish and support a Stecker Scholarship Program to improve children’s access to quality healthcare throughout the world.
 Since its establishment, the Stecker Scholarship Program has supported the education of more than 600 scholars from over 70 countries.

 The Stecker Scholarship Program offers funding for an individually tailored medical educational experience.
 The scholarship provides a stipend for 3 months of living and housing expenses, educational fees, and health insurance fees.
 After completing the observation, Stecker Scholars are required to return to their home institution to implement new programs and services and improve health care.

-There are two application review cycles annually.
+Applications for the Stecker Scholarship are reviewed twice each year.
 The application deadlines are April 15 and October 15 each year.
-Applications not received by the deadline will be reviewed in the next review cycle.
+Applications not received by a deadline will be reviewed submitted for the next deadline.

-- Applicants are required to meet all general International Scholars Program requirements to include immunization, VISA, credentials and English proficiency documentation before final approval of a Stecker Award.
+- Applicants are required to meet all general International Scholars Program requirements to include immunization, VISA, professional credentials, and English proficiency documentation before final approval of a Stecker Scholarship Award.

 - Applicants cannot have a primary focus on research or expect to spend significant time at non-Nationwide Children’s sites.